eveneeds/sample-rails-apps/custom_model_classes/README.markdown

 Use a class other than ActiveRecord as your model backend.
 You can adapt this system to use text files, csv files, or anything you can parse, as your data storage.

+# TODO when running the app

+* Rename or move db/posts_sample.yml to db/posts.yml

 # Files of interest

 * lib/yaml_record.rb